The Construction of Gothic Cathedrals

 A Study of Medieval Vault Erection

-John Fitchen systematically treats the process of erecting the great edifices of the Gothic era.
+In The Construction of Gothic Cathedrals, John Fitchen systematically walks readers through the process of erecting the great edifices of the Gothic era.
 He explains the building equipment and falsework needed, the actual operations undertaken, and the sequence of these operations as specifically as they can be deduced today.
-Since there are no contemporary accounts of the techniques used by medieval builders, Fitchen’s study brilliantly pieces together clues from manuscript illuminations, from pictorial representations, and from the fabrics of the building themselves.
+In the absence of contemporary accounts of the techniques used by medieval builders, Fitchen's study brilliantly pieces together clues from manuscript illuminations, pictorial representations, and the fabrics of the building themselves.
+The result is the clearest picture available of the innovations and techniques that enabled these buildings, which still generate awe today, to rise majestically above the low buildings of their surrounding towns.
+It's a book that will enthrall readers of history, and one that, as Progressive Architecture noted, "no student of architecture should miss."

 364 pages | 3 halftones, 69 line drawings | 6 x 9 | © 1981